 The metro in Amsterdam is a light rail network which can be useful for those needing to reach some of the outer suburbs of Amsterdam.

 It is very popular with commuters as the metro passes through all the main business and office districts of the city - such as Amstel, Bijlmer-ArenA, Sloterdijk and Zuidas.

 The metro in Amsterdam is run by the municipal transport company GVB and currently has 4 lines (42.5km) with 52 stations - most of the lines run overground except for underground sections in the city centre.
 The metro is fast and efficient - from Central Station it is generally the quickest way to get around if you want to go to say Waterlooplein, or some of Amsterdam's main stations such as Amstel, RAI, Zuid or Bijlmer-ArenA.

 The Amsterdam metro first opened back in 1977.
 Some of the older metro train stock (still in use today) is in a pretty shabby state and this does not reflect too well on the city.
-However in 2014 many of the older trains are being replaced by larger Alstom "Metropolis" metro trains (above right) which can carry nearly 1,000 passengers - a total of 28 sets will be delivered.
+However many of the older trains are currently being replaced by larger Alstom "Metropolis" metro trains (above right) which can carry nearly 1,000 passengers - a total of 28 sets will be delivered.

 Amsterdam metro Tickets: The OV-chipkaart (OV-chip card) is the public transport smart card system for Netherlands and is in use on the Amsterdam metro.
 Metro passengers are required to "check-in" and "check-out" of their journeys using the card readers either on the platforms or at the gate barriers.